Illinois Sales Tax Guide for SaaS and E-Commerce Businesses 2026

 Marketplaces (Amazon, Etsy, eBay, Walmart, Shopify Marketplace) must collect Illinois sales tax on facilitated transactions.
 You remain responsible for:

-- Tracking gross Illinois sales for nexus determination
+- Tracking gross Illinois sales for nexus determination (based solely on the $100,000 threshold as of January 1, 2026)

 - Registering once nexus exists, even if marketplaces remit all tax